trendscenter/coinstac_gica_pipeline/README.md

 This repository compiles submodules utilized for Group ICA, WITHOUT ddFNC as an option.

-This repository allows for decentralized group ICA, decentralized joint ICA, and decentralized auto-ICA (spatially constrained ICA).
+This repository allows for decentralized group ICA  and decentralized auto-ICA (spatially constrained ICA).
 To cite the papers for each of these methods, please use the following reference:
 ```
 ```